JYUED/fex/README.md

-fex: A frontend framework with gulp and browserify.
+fex
 ==========================
+A frontend framework with gulp and browserify.

 ## Requires
     nodejs >=v5.8.0